The general Arason-Pfister Hauptsatz: Summary on Special Groups, Hyperfields and Superfields

 \begin{defn}[Adapted from Definition 2.1 in \cite{marshall2006real}] A multiring is a sextuple $(R,+,\cdot,-,0,1)$ where $R$ is a non-empty set, $+:R\times R\rightarrow\mathcal P(R)\setminus\{\emptyset\}$, $\cdot:R\times R\rightarrow R$ and $-:R\rightarrow R$ are functions, $0$ and $1$ are elements of $R$ satisfying: \begin{enumerate}[i -] \item $(R,+,-,0)$ is a commutative multigroup; \item $(R,\cdot,1)$ is a commutative monoid; \item $a.0=0$ for all $a\in R$; \item If $c\in a+b$, then $c.d\in a.d+b.d$.
 Or equivalently, $(a+b).d\subseteq a.d+b.d$. \end{enumerate}

 Note that if $a \in R$, then $0 = 0.a \in (1+ (-1)).a \subseteq 1.a + (-1).a$, thus $(-1). a = -a$.

 $R$ is said to be an hyperring if for $a,b,c \in R$, $a(b+c) = ab + ac$.

-A multring (respectively, a hyperring) $R$ is said to be a multidomain (hyperdomain) if it hasn't zero divisors.
-A multring $R$ will be a multifield if every non-zero element of $R$ has multiplicative inverse; note that hyperfields and multifields coincide. \end{defn}
+A multiring (respectively, a hyperring) $R$ is said to be a multidomain (hyperdomain) if it hasn't zero divisors.
+A multiring $R$ will be a multifield if every non-zero element of $R$ has multiplicative inverse; \emph{note that hyperfields and multifields coincide}. \end{defn}

 \begin{ex} $ $ \begin{enumerate}[a -] \item Suppose that $(G,\cdot,1)$ is a group.
 Defining $a \ast b = \{a \cdot b\}$ and $r(g)=g^{-1}$, we have that $(G,\ast,r,1)$ is a multigroup.
 In this way, every ring, domain and field is a multiring, multidomain and multifield, respectively.